 - No motion detector: Unlike some other monitors, you won’t receive an alert if any motion is detected in the room.

-- Sweet Dreams on the Big Screen: The large 5" 720p video baby monitor display shows a sharp picture with 10 times more detail than ordinary...
+- See Up To 87% More: The large 5'' 720p display shows a sharp picture with 10 times more detail than ordinary 240p-display baby monitors.

-- Ready for Their First Steps: When your baby starts to walk and run around, just attach the included lens to expand the view to 110 Degrees....
+- Wide-Angle Lens Included: No need to purchase another lens.
+When your baby starts to walk and run around, just attach the extra lens to...

-- Pan from Pillow to Pinky Toes: Pan the lens 330° to see corner-to-corner and tilt 110° to see floor to ceiling.
+- Whole-Room Coverage: Pan the lens 330° to see corner-to-corner and tilt 110° to see floor to ceiling.

-- Instant Alerts: Get alerted immediately from the video baby monitor when your baby is crying, even when you're sleeping.
+- Instant Alerts: Get alerted immediately when your baby is crying, even when you're sleeping.

 - Be Mobile: The 460ft - 1000ft range-coverage area allows you to watch your little one rest peacefully in real-time wherever you are in your...